CMSgov/dpc-static-site/common/docsV2.md

 If you are a Health IT implementer interested in testing the DPC API in sandbox, please <a href="https://sandbox.dpc.cms.gov/users/sign_in" target="_blank">sign up for an account</a> or reach out to your project lead for an invite to join your team in the DPC sandbox environment if an account has already been created.
 You will need to be invited to an existing account to work with and test the same implementation as your team.
 </p>
 <p>
-At this time, you may either log in to the Sandbox Portal via the link provided in your confirmation email or check your email for an invite to create an account password and begin your journey with the Data at the Point of Care pilot API!
+At this time, you may either log in to the Sandbox Portal via the link provided in your confirmation email or check your email for an invite to create an account password and begin your journey with the Data at the Point of Care pilot API.
 </p>